 These tips will help:

-- Once they’ve reached your e-commerce site homepage, your customers should be able to quickly find what they need.
-Give them the choice to do that via well-organised categories, filters that narrow down options and/or a search bar.
+- Once they’ve reached your e-commerce site homepage, visitors should be able to quickly find what they need.
+Help them do that with well-organised categories, filters that narrow down options and/or a search bar.
 This is especially important if you have a large number of products on your site.

 - Make your navigation clear, intuitive and easy to understand.
 Avoid complicated menu wording and rather use familiar, but descriptive terms so visitors know where to go.
 Keep menu items to a minimum (7 or less is the recommended number).